 There are a few ways to keep tooth sensitivity at bay.
 Avoid consuming foods and drinks that are high in acid.
 Try to use a straw when drinking juices with a high acidic content (and rinse your mouth out with wash after.)
 Brush with a soft bristled brush, and also try toothpaste geared towards relieving tooth pain cause by sensitivity.
 I love Sensodyne and recommend it to patients experiencing discomfort.

-If after all this you’re still experiencing a problem, the next step is to schedule an appointment so we can take a look and find out what’s really going on.
-Please contact us online http://drmarianadds.com/contact-us/ or call us at (718) 494-2200.
+If after all this you’re still experiencing a problem, next step is to schedule an appointment so we can take a look and find out what’s really going on.
+Please contact our Staten Island Dentist Office online https://drmarianadds.com/contact-us/ or call us at (718) 494-2200.